Python

 insert_many

-for batch creating multiple objects.- This function takes the object properties as a dictionary or as a
+for adding multiple objects with one request.- This function takes the object properties as a dictionary or as a

 DataObject